 A far-right wing populist group from Poland was forced to take down a controversial poster-exhibition at the European Parliament in Strasbourg that compared abortion to the Holocaust.

 The “far-right wing” group’s crime was to call attention to one of the Ten Commandments given by God to Moshe Kantor’s namesake, “Thou shalt not kill,” by daring to “juxtapose photos of children in Nazi concentration camps, linking abortion and Nazi crimes.”

-The problem, in addition to the fact that the ersatz “Jews” at EJC could give a falafel about Divine Revelation, is that concentration camp photos are proprietary, belonging not to the public domain, but to Holocaust, Inc.
+The heart of the problem in this case – in addition to the fact that the ersatz “Jews” at EJC could give a falafel about Divine Revelation – is that concentration camp photos are proprietary, belonging not to the public domain, but rather to Holocaust, Inc.

-Oh, they can be used without permission, but only if done in a manner that is consonant with their aims; likewise, comparisons drawn between Hitler ® (another wholly owned commodity of Holocaust, Inc.) and modern day political figures.
+Oh, they can be used without the express permission of Holocaust, Inc., but only if done in a manner that is consonant with their godless aims, likewise, comparisons drawn between Hitler ® (another wholly owned commodity of Holocaust, Inc.) and modern day political figures.

 How fitting it is that members of the European Jewish Congress should enjoy a pleasant little visit with Francis, the same who doesn’t have the decency to answer five simple questions thereby plainly admitting that he too firmly rejects the moral tenets of the religion that he claims to represent.